Canagliflozin, Dapagliflozin, Empagliflozin, Ertugliflozin

 Issues for Surgery

-Increased risk of post-operative infection and delayed wound healing due to poor glycaemic control if omitted.
+For type 2 diabetes – increased risk of post-operative infection and delayed wound healing due to poor glycaemic control if omitted.

 Risk of diabetic ketoacidosis (DKA) if continued (see Further Information).

-Risk of volume depletion, hypotension and/or electrolyte disturbances if continued (see Further Information).
+Risk of volume depletion, hypotension and / or electrolyte disturbances if continued (see Further Information).

-Combination products containing metformin – risk of lactic acidosis if continued (see Interaction(s) with other Common Medicines used in the Perioperative Period and Further Information)
+Combination products containing Metformin – risk of lactic acidosis if continued (see Interaction(s) with other Common Medicines used in the Perioperative Period and Further Information)

 Potential for hypoglycaemia when taken concomitantly with other blood glucose lowering medicines and continued during nil by mouth (NBM) period.